Navigating a Career Pivot: 6 Steps to a Career in Sustainability

 3. Lead With Your Strengths

-Identify the skills you most enjoy using—analysis, communication, collaboration, or strategy.
+Identify the skills you most enjoy using, such as analysis, communication, collaboration, or strategy.
 Many people underestimate how transferable their experience is.
 A career coach or assessment can help you recognize patterns in your work that point toward your next step.

-If you love working with data, there are plenty of sustainability roles focused on gathering, analyzing, and reporting information.
-If you’re more of a people person, consider opportunities centered on change management, education, engagement, or communications.
+If you enjoy working with data, there are plenty of sustainability roles focused on gathering, analyzing, and reporting information.
+If you prefer working with people, consider opportunities centered on change management, education, engagement, or communications.

 Tip: Review job descriptions in your areas of interest to identify recurring skills and competencies—then match them with your own experience.